 If the December Exam Mark is less than or equal to the April Exam Mark, then the April Exam mark equals the Overall Exam Mark.
 Otherwise, if the December Exam Mark is greater than the April Exam Mark, then 25% of the December Exam Mark plus 75% of the April Exam Mark equals the Overall Exam Mark.

-If there is a Legal Writing Component for the course, then the Overall Exam Mark plus the LRW Mark = the Final Mark in the Course.
+If there is an Additional Graded Component for the course, then the Overall Exam Mark plus the Additional Graded Component Mark = the Final Mark in the Course.

 First-Year and Upper-Year Courses